 2) MCAT scores.
 When reporting MCAT scores, students must include their 16 digit VERIFICATION CODE from the AAMC website.
 International students must also have official TOEFL scores sent, and all application materials must be in English.
 GRE scores are NOT accepted for the 1-year Masters program.
-They are accepted for our 2-year program.

-3) Official transcripts of all undergraduate and graduate study are required.
+3) Official transcripts of ALL undergraduate and graduate study are required.
 The applicant is to gather all transcripts in sealed envelopes from the registrar of the issuing institution (or have them electronically send them) and send those unopened transcripts to the Graduate Program in Biomedical Sciences along with all other application materials including test scores to the following address:

 Tulane University School of Medicine

 Biomedical Sciences Graduate Program